networkteam/nwt-frontend-scripts/README.md

 Every SVG-File located in `%BASEROOT%/Resources/Private/Iconfont` will be included in an automatically generated Icon-Font.
 The Font-Files will be stored in `%BASEROOT%/Resources/Private/Fonts` and a SCSS-File can be found in `%BASEROOT%/Resources/Private/Scss/0_Base/Icons.scss`.
 This SCSS-File already includes the `@font-face` rules, classes for the icons to add a before-Element with the icon (`.icon-%FILENAME%`) and also a mixin to use the icon on every element (`@include icon(%FILENAME%)`).

+To prevent IconFont from being built, use the `--noIconFont` Flag in your npm tasks

 ## Add own configuration

 If you need a special configuration for your Project, you can add a custom webpack.js to your project root.
 It will be included automatically: